achilleas-k/osbuild-devel/README.md

 To start both containers, from the [`./docker`](./docker) directory of this repository, run:
 ```
-docker-compose up
+docker-compose up composer worker
 ```

+*The [`docker-compose.yml`](./docker/docker-composer.yml) file defines some more containers which aren't documented yet.*

-This will set up both containers with access to the [`./docker/composer-config`](./docker/composer-config) directory for configurations and certs.
+This will set up both containers with access to the [`./docker/config`](./docker/config) directory for configurations and certs.
 It will also set an internal network where the two containers can communicate via their service names.
-This is important for the certificates that are issued for the hostname `composer`.
+This is important for the certificates that are issued for the hostname `org.osbuild.composer`.

 ### Generate request data